GRCDEV/ArduSim/help/setup.md

 ## 2 Eclipse IDE integration

-ArduSim and the included protocols have been developed with Eclipse Oxygen IDE.
-This section explains how to prepare the developing environment, once Eclipse is correctly installed.
+ArduSim and the included protocols have been developed with Eclipse IDE.
+This section explains how to prepare the developing environment, once Eclipse and Java JDK are correctly installed.

 ### 2.1 Clone the repository